Leminee/BetterRockyou/README.md

 <h3> What is BetterRockyou? </h3>

-<h5> BetterRockyou is a helpful penetration-testing wordlist that is better than <em> rockyou.txt </em> because it adapts and improves the latter, which is now out of date.
+<h5> BetterRockyou is a helpful penetration-testing wordlist that is better than <em> rockyou.txt </em> because it adapts and improves the latter, which is now out of date.</br>
   The following improvements have been made:

   - Added passwords from leaks in recent years